Creating wildlife corridors at Beaumont School

 Looking ahead and reaping the rewards

-With a huge building project planned in the school, staff and students are planning to keep banging the environmental drum throughout all stages of its development.
+With a huge building project planned for the school, (which will make the the site carbon neutral by completion), staff and students are planning to keep environmental protection top of the agenda throughout all stages of the school’s building work.

-Despite this challenge and the obstacles faced, the benefits of promoting nature in school have been enormous.
-Biodiversity has increased, with orchids being spotted and crickets being heard for the first time on school grounds.
-Beaumont have also established a community with shared, respected values and provided an outlet for students to make positive changes.
+Despite the challenge a school rebuilding project presents, the benefits of continuing to promote nature in school are enormous.
+Biodiversity has increased, with orchids being spotted and crickets being heard for the first time on the school grounds.
+Beaumont has established a strong community with shared, respected values and provided an outlet for students to make positive changes.

 They hope that the legacy of students' and staff's work will be healthy hedges, wild areas, ponds and pollinator-friendly beds.
 The hope is that they will not only benefit wildlife but also enable education on the value of biodiversity and sustainability, and provide a more enjoyable and pleasant environment for the students.